XristinaAC/Unity_Per_Vertex_Mesh_Reconstruction/README.md

 Project that creates a cube in the position of each vertex normal of the mesh.

-!!Note: I didn't create the 3D model !!
+!!
+Note: I didn't create the 3D model !!